muratk5n/thirdwave/en/README.md

 ---

-With the right tech and culture around it crypto, or let's call them cybercurrencies, could truly be decentralized and be useful; require no mining, even have social add-on features like digital UBI.
-Not there yet.
+With the right tech and culture around it crypto, or 'cybercurrencies', could truly be decentralized / useful.

 ---